Be Awesome Live Awesome Summary (PDF)

 With this technique, you can deliver feedback without hurting other people’s feelings.

 Here is how you apply it:

 Sandwich the criticism with appreciation.

-Make sure that you pre-frame the other person by appreciating him about the things he is good at.
-And then tell him his weaknesses.
+Make sure that you pre-frame the other person by appreciating him for what he is good at.
+And then tell him his flaws.

-And to make sure you don’t hurt his feelings, appreciate him again about his strengths.
+And to make sure you don’t hurt his feelings, appreciate him again for his strengths.

 That way, you stay on the safer side.

 First, you fuel his ego a little.
 And then give him a small dose of feedback.